-Another key element of smelling good is making sure your body-wash and deodorant are of the same fragrance as your cologne, or at least don't interfere with it.
+Another key element of smelling good is making sure your body-wash and deodorant are of the same fragrance as your cologne, or at least don't clash with it.
 And always choose a high-end fragrance if you want to make a positive impression.
 Smelling cheap tells the world you lack taste and money.

 How to Apply Cologne Properly